zoom/meetingsdk-headless-linux-sample/README.md

 Remember, credentials should never be stored in a plaintext file for production use cases.

-> :warning: **Never commit credentials.yaml to version control:** The file likely contains Zoom SDK and Zoom OAuth
+> :warning: **Never commit config.ini to version control:** The file likely contains Zoom SDK and Zoom OAuth
 > Credentials

 ### Testing